caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 DUPLICATE TOTAL: 90982
 ESTIMATED_LIBRARY_SIZE: 0

-Looking at the stat read-outs for samtools markdup, I would calculate the % of unique mapped reads out of total mappable reads as:
+Looking at the stat read-outs for samtools markdup, I would calculate the % of deduplicated reads out of total mappable reads as:
-[T2T] 398900 (deduplicated single reads) / 500000 (total amount of reads) = .7978
+[T2T]  398900 (total number of deduplicated single reads) / 500000 (total amount of reads) = .7978
-[HG38] 366160 (deduplicated single reads) / 500000 (total amount of reads) = .73232
+[HG38] 366160 (total number of deduplicated single reads) / 500000 (total amount of reads )= .7323
 -
 {comparison}
+Again, as I have noticed with the bowtie2 alignment even prior to the deduplication processing via samtools, I can tell that I obtained more overall mapped reads for the T2T assembly.
+On the sequencing preparation side, it could be likely as well that there is variation with library generation and this could lead to having overall bad (duplicated reads, sequencing errors) read alignments back onto the reference genome assembly
 -
 Part 3:
 ~ 2 minutes